ax2bboud/social_media_gif_downloader/README.md

-# Twitter GIF Downloader
+# Social Media GIF Downloader

-A user-friendly GUI application for downloading videos from Twitter/X posts and converting them to GIF format.
-Built with Python, this tool leverages yt-dlp for video downloading and moviepy for high-quality GIF conversion, ensuring optimal frame rates and seamless performance.
+A user-friendly GUI application for downloading videos and GIFs from Twitter/X, Pinterest, and Instagram posts and converting them to GIF format.
+Built with Python, this tool leverages yt-dlp for media downloading and moviepy for high-quality GIF conversion, ensuring optimal frame rates and seamless performance.

 ## Features

+- **Multi-Platform Support**: Download from Twitter/X, Pinterest, and Instagram (videos only from Instagram)
 - **Simple GUI Interface**: Intuitive CustomTkinter-based interface for easy URL input and file saving.
 - **Automatic FPS Detection**: Analyzes the source video to detect and apply the appropriate frame rate for GIF conversion.
-- **High-Quality Conversion**: Uses moviepy and FFmpeg to convert MP4 videos to GIFs with preserved quality.
+- **High-Quality Conversion**: Uses moviepy and FFmpeg to convert videos to GIFs with preserved quality.
+- **GIF Preservation**: Downloads Pinterest GIFs directly without re-encoding when possible.
 - **Cross-Platform Compatibility**: Runs on all platforms including Windows, macOS, and Linux with bundled dependencies.
 - **Error Handling and Logging**: Comprehensive logging for troubleshooting, especially in bundled executable mode.
 - **Background Processing**: Non-blocking downloads and conversions using threading for a responsive UI.